 Human P-cadherin ELISA kit can be used for analysing in vitro quantitative concentrations of P-cadherin (cadherin-3, CDH3) in human serum and cell culture supernatant.
 This assay has a minimum sensitivity limit of < 2.0 pg/ml.

 P-Cadherin (also known as CDH3) has a major role in structural integrity conversation of epithelial tissues and it is a predominant calcium dependent glycoprotein which is essential for cell-cell adhesion.
 These are important for homophilic binding that can be vital in growth and development of cells through the many control mechanisms of tissue maintenance and architecture.
 The cadeherin-3 (CDH3) gene has been identified to interact with CDH1, beta-catenin, nephrin, catenin alpha-1 and plakoglobin.
 It shares around 67 % of homology with the E-cadherin protein where the majority of difference can be found in the extracellular portion, however P-cadherin is less well characterized.

-The minimum detection sensitivity level of cadherin-3 (CDH3) using this human P-cadherin ELISA kit was 2.0 pg/ml.
-The dynamic assay range for this kit is 62.5 – 4,000 pg/ml.
+The minimum detection sensitivity level of cadherin-3 (CDH3) using current human P-cadherin ELISA kit was 2.0 pg/ml.
+The dynamic range for this assay is 62.5 – 4,000 pg/ml.

 - Cadherins: The Superfamily Critically Involved in Breast Cancer.
 Curr Pharm Des.
 (2016) 22 (5): 616-38.
 Review.
 Ashaie M.A. and Chowdhury E.H.